Best Garmin watch 2025

 Reasons to avoid

-Compared to the Forerunner 55, the 165 delivers a more accurate HR sensor with HRV data for better Body Battery accuracy, blood oxygen data, all-systems GNSS like the Venu 3's, a compass for breadcrumb navigation, an altimeter for elevation data, and post-run Training Effect data.
+The Forerunner 165 beats the 55 with a more accurate HR sensor with HRV data for better Body Battery accuracy, blood oxygen data, all-systems GNSS like the Venu 3's, a compass for breadcrumb navigation, an altimeter for elevation data, and post-run Training Effect data.
 Plus, of course, you switch from a dim MIP display to an AMOLED touchscreen, while keeping the same thin, lightweight design.

-Getting all this, plus Forerunner essentials like Garmin Coach, recovery time estimates, and VO2 Max, is an insane value for this price range.
+Getting all this, plus Forerunner essentials like Garmin Coach, recovery time estimates, daily suggested workouts, and VO2 Max, is an insane value for this price range.
 And when we tested its HR and GPS accuracy against other cheap brands, the Forerunner 165 either beat or matched comparable COROS and Fitbit devices.

-Now, one of our later picks (the Forerunner 265) is objectively better for serious runners.
-Garmin stripped away some key tools from the Forerunner 165 like training load, training load focus, training readiness, Performance Condition, multisport activities, and dual-band GPS to make the 265 more compelling.
-It also costs $200 more!
+Other Forerunners, like our next pick, are objectively better for "serious" outdoor athletes.
+Garmin stripped away training load, training load focus, training readiness, Performance Condition, multisport activities, and other key software tools to make pricier models more compelling.

-Having reviewed both watches, I'll point more runners to the 165 first.
-My Garmin Forerunner 165 review explains that you shouldn't "upsell yourself" to the 265 if you already make do as a runner without those metrics.
-With the 165, Garmin still tracks your training load and recommends workouts or rest based on that data; you just can't see it.
-The Forerunner 165 keeps things simpler, and that'll actually be a perk for some runners.
+You'll have to pay hundreds more for an unrestricted experience, but y Garmin Forerunner 165 review explains why you shouldn't "upsell yourself."
+The watch still tracks your training load and recommends workouts or rest based on that data; you just can't see it.
+The Forerunner 165 keeps things simpler, and anyone who relies on something like TrainingPeaks for workout plans can probably make do without the extras.

 Attribute | Quick look | Score |